nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:
 * `delete_task 2` deletes the first task
 * `find_t flour` followed by `delete_t 3` deletes the 1st task in the results of the `find_t` command

+### Sorting a task: `sort_task` / `sort_t`

+Syntax: `sort_task [c/CRITERIA]`

+* Sorts all the tasks according to a criteria.
+* Criteria available are: `Time_added`, `Deadline`, `Status`, `Name` and `Status_and_deadline`.
+* The default criteria (when no criteria is specified) is `Status_and_deadline`.
+* Sorting by `Time_added` puts the tasks added first at the top and tasks added later below.
+* Sorting by `Deadline` puts the tasks with the earlier deadlines on the top of tasks with further deadlines.
+* Sorting by `Status` puts the tasks with "Not Done" status on top and tasks with "Done" status below.
+* Sorting by `Name` sorts the tasks in a lexicographical order (ignoring-case) (i.e. A task with the task name "a" will be placed on top of a different task with the task name"B").
+* Sorting by `Status_and_deadline` puts the tasks that are not done and have the earliest deadlines on top and tasks done and have the furthest deadlines below.
+(i.e. Not done and earliest deadline > Not done and latest deadline > Done and earliest deadline > Not Done and latest deadline)

 ### Switching tabs: `tab`